 For people who are at risk of developing ED due to personal behavior, steps may be taken to try to prevent its occurrence.
 However, other causes may not be preventable.

-There are now a number of epidemiologic studies that suggest a link between ED and obesity, high cholesterol, hypertension, diabetes, and heart disease.
+A number of studies now suggest a link between ED and obesity, high cholesterol, hypertension, diabetes, and heart disease.

-The following recommendations may play a role in the prevention of ED or improvement (if the problem is already present):
+The following recommendations may help prevent ED or improve the problem if it is already present:

-- Eat a healthful diet.
+Eat a healthy diet.
 A diet that limits saturated fat intake and includes several portions of fruits, vegetables, and whole grains can benefit men with ED.

 What doctors treat erectile dysfunction?

 The type of medical specialist who treats ED will depend on the cause of the problem.
-Based on your family's medical history, as well as your own medical history and current health, your doctor may treat you with oral medications (Viagra, Levitra, Cialis) or other non-surgical options (vacuum device, injections, etc.).
-If these options fail, you may be referred to a urologist who can assist with surgical treatment options.
-Your doctor may also refer you to a psychologist specializing in sexual dysfunction, if need be.
-What should I do if I am having problems achieving/maintaining an erection?
+Based on your family's medical history, as well as your own medical history and current health, your doctor may treat you with oral medications (Viagra®, Levitra®, Cialis®).

-What should I do if I am having problems achieving/maintaining an erection?
+What should I do if I am having problems achieving/keeping an erection?

 If you suspect you have erectile dysfunction, please see your primary care physician or a urologist.
-He or she can perform a variety of tests to identify what is causing your problem and refer you to a specialist if needed.
-Once the cause is identified, there are several treatment options to consider.
+He or she can perform tests to find out what is causing your problem and refer you to a specialist if needed.
+Once the cause is identified, there are several treatment options to choose from.